kualta/site/posts/on-suffering.md

 ## Preamble
 Should I become a founder or a monk?
-I know some of you can relate, as for a driven mind there's no in-between.
+As for a driven mind there's no in-between.

-When one becomes aware of the four noble truth there arises a sense of **personal moral responsibility** to achieve enlightenment.
-Because why would you choose to pursue anything else if the only thing that keeps hurting you is solvable?
+When one becomes aware of the four noble truth there arises a sense of personal moral responsibility to achieve enlightenment.
+Why would you choose to pursue anything else if the only thing that keeps hurting you is solvable?

 I've come to a realization that I will probably never escape suffering - and that's okay.
-The realization came to me at a cost, but the result feels like freedom.

 ## Duhkha
-The four sights have awakened Siddhartha Gautama (the Buddha) to the realities of human suffering (old age, sickness, and death) and have inspired him to seek a solution.
+The four sights have awakened the Buddha to the realities of human suffering and have inspired him to seek a solution.
-This was approximately **25 centuries ago**.
+This was approximately 25 centuries ago.

-Both me and you are likely to be extremely privileged as I write this, but my personal belief is that personal suffering for most humans has come down since then.
+Has personal suffering for most humans not reduce since then?

 That is to say, does one have to overcome dukkha? <br>
 Does one have the personal moral responsibility to do so? <br>
 What if one is fine with life the way it is?

-## What if everyone was a monk
+More and more often I find people that, while not being blinded by the vail of their ignorance, are completely fine with engaging in lila and accepting both suffering and happiness.

 Unfortunately, one must be unsatisfied with the world in order to make it better.
 Thus, a "founder monk" is an oxymoron. <br>
 The same unsatisfaction one is trying to overcome is essential for the other to exist.